Malaysia – Thailand Border Crossing

 Do I need Travel Insurance?

 Having travel insurance is really important and some even choose not to have one but honestly, accidents do happen and they also seem to happen when you least expect it & least need it.
 Medical bills can cost a fortunate abroad and with good travel insurance, you can have peace of mind. so please, if you don’t do it for yourself, do it for your loved ones.

 What should I do if I’m Injured due to an accident?

 First of all, if you’re injured, get yourself treated at the nearest Hospital.
 If you have travel insurance, call up your underwriter to further assist you.
 You can use the CMI Insurance cover note that you purchased before entering Thailand for bodily injury to the Hospital’s receptionist.
 She/He (if willing) can assist you to call up the Insurance company to make a medical claim.
 The biggest problem you may encounter is communication as most Thai people don’t speak English.
 The good thing is, you can call Tourism Police who speaks English by dialling 1155 from your local Thai sim-card number and they’ll assist you.

 The insurance company may ask you to go to the nearest police station and make a report of the accident.
 You will need to provide your passport, compulsory insurance cover note and a medical report from Hospital.
 Depending on your local insurance policy (if any), you can also get your self covered for medical expenses outside Malaysia.

 Should you require any other assistance whilst in Thailand, please click on the link below:

-My vehicle involved in accident, what should I do?
+My vehicle involved in an accident, what should I do?

 Read my other post about this here – Malaysia Vehicle Coverage in Thailand